 The Kentucky Senior Games encourages older adults to stay active and fit, revive past fitness and recreational skills or learn new ones.
 Social events, ceremonies, and the arts are also an integral part of this successful program.

 The Kentucky Senior Games programs are fun and challenging.
 Please come and join us!
 You will be glad you did

-All men and women 50 years of age and over are eligible to participate in the Kentucky Senior Games.
+All men and women 50 years of age and over are eligible to participate in the Kentucky Senior Games as well as those 40-49 in the masters division.
 We also accept out of state participants.